DimaIoan-Andrei/grpc-industrial-data-processing/README.md

-# gRPC Industrial Data Processing Microservices
+# Distributed microservices-based gRPC architecture for processed and monitored industrial data

 This project is a proof-of-concept distributed architecture for processing and monitoring heterogeneous industrial data using Python microservices, gRPC, PostgreSQL, Docker Compose and Prometheus.